Lindt8/PHITS-Tools/paper.md

 transport (and interactions) of radiation through matter to answer important questions, in both research and applied contexts.
 For example: How should a shielding wall be designed to comply with radiation safety regulations?
-What is the expected dose an individual may receive in a particular exposure scenario?
+What dose will an individual receive in a particular exposure scenario?
 After how long will an irradiated radioactive sample decay enough to become safe to handle?
 How should an experiment be designed to make the most of limited time at an accelerator facility?